nsrau/azure-docs.it-it/articles/cosmos-db/sql-api-sdk-bulk-executor-dot-net.md

 ### <a name="111"></a><a name="1.1.1"/>1.1.1

-* Risolto un problema, che causava l'errore JSRT dell'esecutore bulk durante l'importazione in raccolte fisse.
+* È stato risolto un problema che ha causato la generazione di un errore JSRT durante l'importazione in raccolte fisse.

 ### <a name="110"></a><a name="1.1.0"/>1.1.0